In This Article

 If you work out regularly and have been working out even more to get rid of stress, you must start drinking a post-workout smoothie to prevent unwanted weight loss.
 A post-workout drink will help replenish the electrolytes, proteins, and carbs that your body needs to recover from the workout.
 Start with a small quantity and then get to drinking a tall glass of a post-workout smoothie.

 7. Start Learning A New Skill

 Learning a new skill can help reduce stress.
-Learn what you always wanted to because there’s no better time than NOW.
+Learn what you always wanted to do because there’s no better time than now.
 Learning stimulates the brain and keeps it occupied.
 You will also meet new people and develop a different outlook on life.

 8. Make New Professional Connections

 Work and professional life can be stressful.
 Make new professional connections, but not necessarily from the same field.
 Sometimes, it is from various kinds of discussions that you might bump into a great idea that you can actually implement and that would show great results.
 Talking about something totally different from your profession can help you widen your professional network as well as your ability to think beyond what you already know.